Payment Technology Solutions: Business Guide

 • Stripe: A developer-focused gateway with extensive APIs and documentation.
 Stripe works well for businesses building custom checkout experiences and supports multiple payment methods across digital wallets and credit cards.

 Gateways typically charge per-transaction fees plus monthly minimums.
 Some providers bundle gateway services with processing, while others offer standalone gateway access for merchants with separate processor relationships.
+For a deeper look at how the full processing flow connects gateway to network to issuer, see the breakdown of how credit card processing works.

 Payment service providers (PSPs) bundle multiple functions into a single relationship, simplifying onboarding and setup for smaller businesses.
 Instead of managing separate merchant accounts, gateways, and processor contracts, you get everything through one provider.